 3. Productivity and operational efficiency

-A major challenge in managing ILT is the heavy administrative workload, especially when it is handled by different teams using different tools, and nobody really knows what everyone else is doing.
-A Training Resource Management System’s automated training administration can help you manage waitlists, send out registration confirmations to dozens of trainees at once, automatically share confirmed orders with the team, and keep track of collaborative to-do lists in real time.
+A major challenge in managing ILT and VILT is the heavy administrative workload, especially when it is handled by different teams using different tools.
+Nobody really knows what everyone else is doing.
+A Training Resource Management System’s automated training administration can help you manage waitlists, send out registration confirmations to dozens of trainees at once, automatically share confirmed orders with the team, and keep track of collaborative to-do lists in real-time.

 4. Securing training operations

-Instructor-Led-Training requires many different processes performed by different people – this creates vulnerabilities: forgetting to book a classroom, making a mistake in an invoice… A Training Resource Management System provides secure processes through automated administration, real-time indicators and reporting, to prevent failures and adhere to international quality standards like the ISO29990.
+Instructor-Led-Training and Virtual Instructor-Led Training requires many different processes performed by different people.
+This creates vulnerabilities such as forgetting to book a classroom or making a mistake in an invoice.
+A Training Resource Management System provides secure processes through automated administration, real-time indicators and reporting, to prevent failures and adhere to international quality standards like the ISO29990.

 If you work in health, construction, defense, or aerospace industries, compliance and security are probably always on your mind.
 A Training Resource Management System’s certification tracking and integration of employee recycling in the training plan enable you to follow industry regulations and reduce risk.